 If you look through your skin care products, you will invariably find rice milk as one of the active ingredients in them.
 However, no scientific evidence supports their role in skin care products.
 Read on to know about rice milk soap benefits:

-- It leaves a gentle glow on your face
+- It leaves a gentle glow on your face and provides anti-aging benefits

 - It helps to even your skin tone when used regularly